Skip to content

 .write_by_category(...)

-Write specific types of data to DataKit or DataWay.
+Write data of a specific category to DataKit or DataWay.
 Parameters are as follows:

 measurement str Required Measurement name

 tags dict Required Tags.
-Both key names and values must be strings
+Both keys and values must be strings.

 headers dict None Request Header parameters